alevine0/patchSmoothing/README.md

 # (De)Randomized Smoothing for Certifiable Defense against Patch Attacks

-Code for the paper "(De)Randomized Smoothing for Certifiable Defense against Patch Attacks" by Alexander Levine and Soheil Feizi.
+Code for the paper [(De)Randomized Smoothing for Certifiable Defense against Patch Attacks](http://arxiv.org/abs/2002.10733) by Alexander Levine and Soheil Feizi.

 Files are provided for training and evaluation of classifiers robust to patch attacks on MNIST, CIFAR-10, and ImageNet datasets.